iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

         {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/heatmap_dis_ppo_30.png" class="img-fluid"  %}
     </div>
 </div>

-We again plot the heatmap of FAST and compare it to PPO's heatmap using the best 15 seeds.

 <div class="caption">
-    Figure 16.
+    Figure 17.
 Heatmaps of the FAST agent (left) and the normal PPO (right) in empty grid-world.
 </div>

 ## Discussion

 Alet et al. provided a unique approach to meta-learning.
 The performance of CCIM and FAST in the empty grid-world then did not surprise us as that was environment used to search for the algorithms.
 Note in Figure 16 we notice that the 15 best seeds of FAST covered more of the map, i.e., most of the seeds took different parts to the goal.
+However for CCIM and CCIm-slimmed heatmaps only slightly covered more of the map then PPO. from sample standard deviation plots FAST and CCIM-slimmed both produce more consistent agents than PPO.
+CCIM however is only able to do this in the empty grid-world environment.
+It should be noted that by looking at the heat maps that
+CCIM-slimmed, CCIM, and FAST both covered more of the map than our baselines which makes sense given Alet et al. looked for curiosity that optimise the number of distinct cells visited when searching for the curiosity algorithms.

-However for CCIM and CCIm-slimmed heatmaps only slightly covered more of the map then PPO.
-One major concern we still have is how the intrinsic rewards for FAST and CCIM increased during training for both environments used in our experiments<d-footnote>The intrinsic reward for CCIM-slimmed decreased during training.</d-footnote>.
+One major concern we still have is how the intrinsic rewards for FAST and CCIM increased during training for both environments used in our experiments<d-footnote>The intrinsic rewards for CCIM-slimmed decreased during training.</d-footnote>.
 Even with the reward combiner we still believe this could cause an issue like it did with the deep sea environment.
 Recall that the reward combiner has the following formula,

 $$
 \hat{r}_t = \frac{(1+ri_t-t/T)\cdot ri_t+ r_t\cdot t/T}{1+ri_t}.
 $$

-Now as $$t=T$$ then the $$\hat{r}_t \approx r_t $$ if $$ 0 \leq ri_t \ll 1$$.
+Now if $$t=T$$ then the $$\hat{r}_t \approx r_t $$ if $$ 0 \leq ri_t \ll 1$$.
 However for us the intrinsic rewards were not much less than zero during training.
-We believe that it is important for curiosity algorithm
+We believe that it is important for curiosity algorithms that the intrinsic reward decreases as the agent becomes more familiar with its environment.
+We believe that this is why CCIM-slimmed performed better than CCIM and FAST in the deep sea environment.

 In future work we think it will be interesting to repeat this experiment using the deep sea environment to find the curiosity algorithms that output the intrinsic reward.
 We think it would also be interesting to find a reward combiner using variant of FAST or CCIM, actually we wonder why variant of FAST or CCIM was used to find the reward combiner.
 Recall that a variant of RND was used to find the reward combiner.
+We would like to increase the number of seeds used to reduce the confidence intervals since we are using JAX in simple environments then the increase in the number of seeds should not be much of an issue.

 ## Conclusion

-Summarize the key points discussed in the blog post and conclude with any final thoughts or reflections.
+In this blog post we studied two curiosity algorithms that were meta-learned namely FAST and CCIM.
+We conducted our experiments using the empty grid-world environment and the deep sea environment.
+FAST and CCIM both